© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Offa's Dyke: Section extending 477m from Coed Talon Banks is a scheduled monument protected by Cadw under reference FL021.
 View the official record →

-Offa's Dyke is a linear earthwork of Early Medieval date, traditionally attributed to King Offa of Mercia in the late eighth century, though its precise chronology remains debated amongst scholars.
+Offa's Dyke is a linear earthwork constructed in the late eighth century, traditionally attributed to King Offa of Mercia, forming a major defensive and territorial boundary between Anglo-Saxon England and Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL021.

 Offa's Dyke: Section extending 477m from Coed Talon Banks dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Offa's Dyke: Section extending 477m from Coed Talon Banks is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL021.